briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 -   `@home` mounted at `/mnt/home`

 We keep `/home` in a separate subvolume to ensure that snapshots of system files don't include user files so rollbacks won't revert user files too.
-For the same reason, you could create a subvolume specifically for snapshots too.
+Feel free to create additional subvolumes to separate out other directories.
 You may also want to create separate subvolumes for disabling CoW in certain directories since [snapshotting can interfere] with that.